 Codependency is not always associated with addiction, but for those who are addicts, there is often a codependent.
 And, in many cases, the codependent often engages in addictive behaviour themselves.
 It may happen that people in this situation both engage in codependent behaviour.
 More frequently, however, one person will have the more severe addiction issues, and the other will support them.

-To learn more about the relationship between codependency and addiction, please see this resource.
+To learn more about the relationship between codependency and addiction.